 The above discussion suggests that political capture is a problem on the supply side of the energy sector; populism may represent an equally important problem on the demand side.
-Prices are set strategically, at levels that do not cover costs, to court politically favoured groups or secure votes (Brown and Mobarak 2009, Di Bella et al. 2015, Coady et al. 2015).
+Prices are set strategically, at levels that do not cover costs, to court politically favoured groups or secure votes (Brown and Mobarak 2009; Di Bella et al. 2015; Coady, Flamini, and Sears 2015).
 High levels of line losses and billing irregularities are common, and tolerated by political leaders, who may benefit personally or politically by reducing enforcement (Figure 3; Min and Golden 2014).
-The social norm of considering electricity a right generates losses, supply rationing, and unmet demand (Burgess et al. 2019).
+Recent work in India using detail billing detail for millions of households and a close-election regression discontinuity design suggests that some of the subsidies might be instead politically targeted (Mahadevan 2021).
+The social norm of considering electricity a right generates losses, supply rationing, and unmet demand (Burgess et al. 2020a).
 Regular power outages or disruptions are masked by technical terms such as "load shedding" when in reality they merely reflect the pervasive mispricing of electricity.
 Such subsidies have long-term consequences, too, sapping investments that would improve infrastructure quality (McRae 2015).